Who Invented Table Tennis?

 Chuck Hoey - Curator by courtesy of the ITTF

-To discover the origins of table tennis we need to look no further than the International Table Tennis Federation's (ITTF) Museum in Lausanne, Switzerland.
+To discover the origins of table tennis we need to look no further than the International Table Tennis Federation's (ITTF) Museum.

-The Curator, American born Chuck Hoey, is a world renowned authority on the history of Table Tennis and is rightly proud of the ITTF's museum.
+The Curator, American born Charles "Chuck" Hoey, is a world renowned authority on the history of Table Tennis and is rightly proud of the ITTF's museum.

 The museum has pieced together all the facts about who invented table tennis ... and they even have originals of the first games.